It started with a text from my daughter’s longtime boyfriend. Could he talk to me in private on Sunday following a family event?

 Conveying What Really Counts

-It is very hard to project optimism, but, of course, it’s only fair that I do.
+It is very hard to project optimism, but, of course, as the mother of the bride it’s only fair that I do.
 When her boyfriend did talk to me about his marriage proposal, I wanted to say—shout, really—“Life is long and hard.
 She could gain 100 pounds, she could get a chronic illness, she could become incapacitated, you might be faced with real physical, financial, or mental hardships, or you might someday feel very frustrated with each other and drift apart.
 But you are promising you will dig deep, you will stay, you will be there, and you will love her no matter what.”

 Thankfully, I called a guy friend and asked for advice on how to respond.
 I told him what I planned to say, and he nixed it—it was not fair to burden an excited young man with my sourness.
 “You tell him, ‘Welcome to the family!’” he said.
 And I did.
 They are now planning a fairytale wedding.